Guangfu17/adaptive-algorithm-for-irregular-Pareto-fronts/README.md

 # adaptive-algorithm-for-irregular-Pareto-fronts
-A Novel Archive Maintenance for Adapting Weight Vectors in Decomposition
+A Novel Archive Maintenance for Adapting Weight Vectors in Decomposition-
 based Multi-objective Evolutionary Algorithms, IEEE CEC 2021.

 AMAWV.m is the algorithm.
 CDTLZ2 is an example of problem.